KastnerRG/Read_the_docs/docs/project2.rst

 Your report should answer the following questions.
 Make it very clear where you are answering each of these questions (e.g., make each question a header or separate section or copy/paste the questions in your report and add your answer or simply put a bold or emphasized **Question X** before your answer).
 Your report will be graded based on your responses.

+For all questions below, use a CORDIC implementation using the data in `cordic/cordiccart2pol.cpp`.

 * **Question 1:** One important design parameter is the number of rotations.
-Change that number to numbers between 10 and 20 and describe the trends.
-What happens to performance?
-Resource usage?
-Accuracy of the results?
-Why does the accuracy stop improving after some number of iterations?
-Can you precisely state when that occurs?
+Change that number to numbers between 10 and 20.

+        * **a)** Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
+You should have at least 6 different designs with different numbers of rotations.
+Use 10, 12, 14, 16, 18, and 20 rotations.
+        * **b)** Plot throughput, resource usage, and RMSE as a function of the number of rotations.
+Clearly label your axes and each datapoint.
+        * **c)** At what number of rotations does the accuracy stop noticeably improving in the plot?

 * **Question 2:** Another important design parameter is the data type of the variables.
 Is one data type sufficient for every variable or is it better for each variable to have a different type?
 Does the best data type depend on the input data?
 What is the best technique for the designer to determine the data type(s)?

+        * **a)** We will use the `ap_fixed` arbitrary precision data type for each variable.
+At most how many integer bits are required for each variable?
+Remember that this is a signed type.
+(Hint: consider the range of values that each variable can take on.
+You can use the float implementation to help you determine this.
+Think of the range of values of the variables `r`, `x`, `y`, and `theta`).
+Give an answer for each variable.
+The testbench assumes that `x` and `y` are normalized between [-1, 1].
+        * **b)** Now that you have fixed the number of integer bits (use the largest number of integer bits determined in **2a**), experiment with the number of total bits for each variable.
+Use the same number of total bits for each variable.
+Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
+You should have at least 6 different designs with different numbers of total bits.
+Use 8, 12, 16, 20, 24, and 32 total bits.
+        * **c)** Use `ap_fixed<16,3>` for all variables.
+Now experiment with changing the type of all internal values of your function (i.e. everything except for input variables `x`, `y` and output variables `r`, `theta`).
+At the start of the function, declare new variables `new_x` and `new_y` that are initialized to the inputs with these new datatypes and replace all occurrences of `x` and `y` with `new_x` and `new_y`.
+Also change the datatype of `x_initial`.
+Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
+You should have at least 6 different designs with different types for the internal variables.
+Use 8, 12, 16, 20, 24, and 32 total bits.

 * **Question 3:** What is the effect of using simple operations (add and shift) in the CORDIC as opposed to multiply and divide?
 How does the resource usage change?
 Performance?
 Accuracy?

+        * **a)** Now that you are using `ap_fixed` for all variables, change your implementation to use simple operations like add and shift instead of multiply and divide.
+Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
+You should have at least 6 different designs with different numbers of total bits.
+Use 8, 12, 16, 20, 24, and 32 total bits.
+Use the implementation from **2b** as a baseline for comparison.
+        * **b)** Create 3 separate plots for LUTs, DSPs, and FFs for each of these data types and each implementation.
+Clearly label your axes and each datapoint.
+Use a different color/line style for each implementation.

 * **Question 4:** These questions all refer to the lookup table (LUT) implementation of the Cartesian to Polar transformation.

-  - How does the input data type affect the size of the LUT?
+        * **a)** How does the input data type affect the size of the LUT?
 How does the output data type affect the size of the LUT?
 Precisely describe the relationship between input/output data types and the number of bits required for the LUT.

-  - The testbench assumes that the inputs x, y are normalized between [-1,1].
-What is the minimum number of integer bits required for x and y?
-What is the minimal number of integer bits for the output data type R and Theta?
+        * **b)** Create a table of resource usage, throughput, latency, and error vs number of total bits.
+Use the same number of integer bits for all data types (as in **2b**).
+        * **c)** Plot all types of resource usage (LUTs, FFs, DSPs) as a function of the total number of bits for the data types.
+Make one plot for resource utilization

-  - Modify the number of fractional bits for the input and output data types.
-How does the precision of the input and output data types affect the accuracy (RMSE) results?
+        * **d)** Plot RMSE as a function of the total number of bits for the data types.

-  - What is the performance (throughput, latency) of the LUT implementation.
-How does this change as the input and output data types change?

-  - What advantages/disadvantages of the CORDIC implementation compared to the LUT-based implementation?
+        * **e)** What advantages/disadvantages of the CORDIC implementation compared to the LUT-based implementation?

 6) Submission Procedure